 What makes Peter's journey special is that he was the first veteran to train with Pawsitivity and partner with a Pawsitivity service dog.

-Peter now works closely with Pawsitivity veterans, focusing on home visits where he helps train their own dogs.
+Peter now works closely with Pawsitivity veterans, focusing on home visits where he helps train their own service dogs.
 He's also developing a new pilot program for Emotional Support Dogs for Veterans, expanding our ability to support even more veterans.

 In addition to his work with Pawsitivity, Peter founded a private dog training and behavior business called Paws and Effect Training Academy.
 We highly recommend his services for anyone seeking professional dog training.

+We are supported by Frannie Kass, who also is a former Pawsitivity client.
 Frannie is our media liaison and she has trained extensively with both dogs and horses.
 She also runs the Instagram account, "Respect the Lex."
-"Respect the Lex."

 The board: